BSCCNS/vcity_circularity_api/README.md

 ├── README.md
 ```

 The API is modular.
 Basic configuration is in the core folder (settings and a file collecting all the router points).
+It also contains an example of endpoint in `endpoints.py`.

 Different functionalities are implemented in their corresponding folder.
 Each one through a router object.
-The `main.py`file calls the application and connects the routers.
+The `main.py` file calls the application and connects the routers.

 ## Folder description

 `auth`: Contains functions for user authentication using an Ouath2 scheme.
 It implements password hashing and identification throug a JWT token.
+It also allows for defining scopes.

 `core`: Contains core functions for the API.
 In particular, it routes together all routers in the different code pieces.
 It also provides a configuration file with the API settings, and an example of a get endpoint.